aws-samples/aws-genai-llm-chatbot/README.md

 # Features
 ## Modular, comprehensive and ready to use
-This solution provides ready-to-use code so you can start **experimenting with a variety of Large Language Models, settings and prompts** in your own AWS account.
+This solution provides ready-to-use code so you can start **experimenting with a variety of Large Language Models and Multimodal Language Models, settings and prompts** in your own AWS account.

 Supported model providers:
 - [Amazon Bedrock](https://aws.amazon.com/bedrock/)